ravil99/Inno_Frontend_2022/README.md

 1) The same project was reimplemented using Svelte framework.

 ## Assignment 5
 1) This project was extended using Svelte Kit.
-How site has 2 routes instead of 1.
+Now site has 2 routes instead of 1.
 And site can be easily extended just by adding new Svelte components folders into "routes" folder.
 2) Website was deployed on GitHub Pages using Github Actions - https://ravil99.github.io/Svelte_kit_homework/